benbalter/benbalter.github.com/_posts/2011-09-07-analysis-of-federal-executive-domains.md

 description: Analysis of the technical capabilities of and technology powering all US Federal Executive .gov domains
 ---

-The White House’s Office of Management and Budget recently released a list of all domains owned and operated by federal executive agencies.
+The White House's Office of Management and Budget recently released a list of all domains owned and operated by federal executive agencies.
 Leveraging a previous tool I had built called [Site Inspector](https://github.com/benbalter/Site-Inspector) which provides information about a domain and its technical capabilities, I imported the list into the content management system WordPress, and created a plugin called [Domain Inventory](https://github.com/benbalter/Domain-Inventory) to scan each domain and curate the results.
 A summary of my preliminary results appears below, as well as a link to the browsable dataset.

 ### The project tracks each Federal Executive .Gov by